 Can I apply concealer directly on my face?

 Generally, Concealers cover spots and blemishes and brighten dark under-eye circles.
 They are usually applied after the foundation.
 However, we can apply concealers directly to the face.
 Most people use Concealers to simply even out their skin tone.
-So if you’re looking to get a more natural look or you want to skip the foundation part, concealers are the best.
+So if you want to get a more natural look or skip the foundation part, concealers are the best.
 Using the tips explained above, you can apply concealers directly to give you that flawless natural look.

 Should concealer be lighter than my skin color?